 If the publisher asks for money—or for the writer to “co-invest” in the publishing venture, be wary.
 If the publisher is evasive, if there is a lack of information on the website, if they do not list contact information, and your phone or e-mail queries go unanswered, proceed with caution.
 If the publisher makes promises that seem too good to be true, they probably are.
 Research all potential publishers before submitting your work.

 Winning Writers and Science Fiction and Fantasy Writers of America’s Writer Beware offer tips, advice, and warnings to help you identify these scams before you fall victim to them.
+The Alliance of Independent Authors provides industry ratings on the best and worst self-publishing services on their website.
 You can find listings of legitimate writing contests, grants, and awards in the Writing Contests, Grants & Awards database.

 - Recognizing Scams